phatworx/devise_security_extension/README.md

 * `:session_limitable` - ensures, that there is only one session usable per account at once
 * `:expirable` - expires a user account after x days of inactivity (default 90 days)
 * `:security_questionable` - as accessible substitution for captchas (security question with captcha fallback)
+* `:paranoid_verification` - admin can generate verification code that user needs to fill in othervise he wont be able to use the application.

 Configuration and database schema for each module below.